Executive Team

 Executive assistant: Lindsay Mochan

-With nearly 30 years at the Ontario Medical Association (OMA), Sandra is a trusted advisor to the Board’s Human Resources and Compensation Committee (HRCC) as well as the Senior Management Team, providing strategic advice and insight.
+With nearly 30 years at the Ontario Medical Association, Zidaric is a trusted advisor to the Board’s Human Resources and Compensation Committee (HRCC) as well as the Senior Management Team, providing strategic advice and insight.
 She has had the opportunity to develop the human resources function into a strategic business partner, and most recently brought together all areas that impact the employee experience into one department.
 This expanded portfolio — known as People and Culture — includes organizational culture, office services, employee communications and engagement, human resources, and learning and development.

-In addition to her work with the OMA, Sandra has also been deeply involved with the Ontario Medical Foundation, most significantly with the Ontario Medical Student Bursary Fund (OMSBF) since its inception.
-Sandra was responsible for developing all of the OMSBF’s programs, including partnerships with medical schools and corporations.
-In addition to this, in 2005 she oversaw the creation of the annual OMSBF golf tournament, which brings together physicians, students and corporate sponsors each year from across the province to support Ontario medical Students.
+In addition to her work with the OMA, Zidaric has also been deeply involved with the Ontario Medical Foundation, most significantly with the Ontario Medical Student Bursary Fund (OMSBF) since its inception.
+Zidaric was responsible for developing all of the OMSBF’s programs, including partnerships with medical schools and corporations.
+In addition to this, in 2005 she oversaw the creation of the annual OMSBF golf tournament, which brings together physicians, students and corporate sponsors each year from across the province to support Ontario medical students.
 To date, the OMSBF has raised more than $10 million to help medical students in financial need through the distribution of non-repayable bursaries.

 Adam Farber